AashilDesai/Scheduler/README.md

 So for example, a meeting at 8PM on friday is an activity.
 Preparing the powerpoint slides for that meeting is a task.

 **System Requirements and Push Notification**
+Most of the functionality of this app is native to linux.
+Python with pandas installed is necessary for sorting the tasks and the push notifications are specific to your desktop environment.
+On KDE, notify-send is the command for sending a push notification, but that will have to be changed depending on your desktop environment.